chaitany10/RISCV-Datapath/README.md

 # RISCV-Datapath
-Contains my implementation of RISC V datapath in verilog
+Contains my implementation of RISC V datapath in verilog.
+Screenshots folder contains all relevent screeenshots a every stage.